<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Ken Zastrow

 Ken Zastrow enjoys establishing a strong rapport with his clients.
 He believes that education is key in helping them understand their benefit plans.
 Ken has a strong background in both active and post-employment benefit strategies.
-As Employee Benefits Consultant at National Insurance Services, Ken is responsible for the overall assessment and management of all an employer’s benefit plans including claim reconciliation, policy changes, renewals, and medical and dental analytics.
+As an Employee Benefits Consultant, Ken is responsible for the overall assessment and management of all an employer’s benefit plans including claim reconciliation, policy changes, renewals, and medical and dental analytics.
 He is also well versed in compliance, benefit integration, and early retiree benefits.
-Ken is a licensed health and life insurance agent, working with schools, cities, and counties in the Midwest Region.
+Ken is a licensed agent and works with public sector organizations in Wisconsin.